marceloavf/digitalocean-tools-vsts/README.md

 <br>
 </h1>

 <h4 align="center">Manage your DigitalOcean Services.
-For VSTS Builds and Releases.</h4>
+For Azure DevOps Builds and Releases.</h4>

-<p align="center">DigitalOcean Tools provide the ability to upload and delete objects from DigitalOcean Spaces in Visual Studio Team Services Build and Release Management. <a href="https://github.com/marceloavf/digitalocean-tools-vsts/wiki">Learn More</a></p>
+<p align="center">DigitalOcean Tools provide the ability to upload and delete objects from DigitalOcean Spaces in Azure DevOps Build and Release Management. <a href="https://github.com/marceloavf/digitalocean-tools-vsts/wiki">Learn More</a></p>

 <h4 align="center">